saltstack/salt/doc/topics/tutorials/writing_tests.rst

 .. note::

     The develop branch often has failing tests and should always be considered a staging area.
-For a checkout that tests should be running perfectly on please checkout from a specific release tag.
+For a checkout that tests should be running perfectly on, please check out a specific release tag (such as v2014.1.4).

 .. code-block:: bash